PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 HOLIDAYS - NO CHILD CARE IS PROVIDED ON THE FOLLOWING DATES

-• January 16 - Martin Luther King Jr Day
+• January - New Year's Day and Martin Luther King Jr Day

-• December 31 - Close at 2pm for New Year’s Eve
+• December - New Year’s Eve (Early Closure)

 ***The YMCA will hold four staff in-service days for professional development.
 Programs will be CLOSED.
 An annual calendar will be provided at the start of the school year.